 If your snow boots are itching for an adventure, Scotland’s Cairngorm Mountains are a great bet this time of year—especially for animal lovers.
-If you like the idea of trekking to off-the-beaten-path destinations to see wildlife in their natural habitat, guest contributor, Shaly Pereira from traveltoes85, is here to tell us all about traveling to Scotland for a Cairngorm reindeer adventure.
+If you like the idea of trekking to off-the-beaten-path destinations to see wildlife in their natural habitat, here’s a fabulous idea.

 However, lately, with the spirit of adventure cheering me on, I am learning to actually enjoy the cold weather, albeit with a little help from mulled wine and vodka shots.

 My recent November trip sort of put the seal on my conquest over the fear of extreme cold.
 A 30-minute trek on a Cairngorm reindeer adventure to see Scotland’s wild reindeer was not only challenging but also left me with a sense of exhilarated achievement.

 The snow showers had arrived in Scotland and there was snow everywhere.
 Just two days earlier I had watched snowflakes drifting down steadily from the kitchen window at my Stirling accommodations (You’ll find lots of choices here.).
 I had already been to Edinburgh and Glasgow and the snow decided to show up just before my highland trip.

 Getting to a Cairngorm reindeer adventure

 The wild reindeer live in the Village of Glenmore.
 Take the road from Aviemore to Glenmore for 6 miles.
 Pass Loch Morlich and Glenmore Campsite on the right, then look out for the Reindeer sign.